Skip to main content

 Sign InTry a scan

-Chinese porcelain plate with interlocking lotus designs and Shou longevity characters in green, red, and yellow enamels on a white ground - view 1
+Chinese porcelain charger with colorful lotus and longevity characters on a white background, late 19th century. - view 1

 1/2